Your Questions Answered

-The full list of countries with contact details of the official AIT / FIA CPD-issuing organizations can be found on the “How to Apply” page of the web-site.
+The full list of countries with contact details of the official AIT / FIA CPD-issuing organizations can be found on the “How to Enquire” page of the web-site.

-What is the validity period of the Carnet De Passage (Trip Ticket)?
+What is the validity period of the Carnet De Passages (Trip Ticket)?

 The CPD (Trip Ticket) is valid for 1 (one) year starting from the issuing date.